cf73/humanity/content/collections/articles/198-methods-of-non-violent-actions-for-ending-war.md

         text: 'list of 198 profoundly possible methods of non-violent action' -
         type: text
+        text: ', gifted to humanity by the Albert Einstein Institution and its founder, Dr. Gene Sharp in 1973. ' -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: ', gifted to humanity by the Albert Einstein Institution and its founder, Dr. Gene Sharp in 1973.
-He researched and catalogued these 198 methods and provided a rich selection of historical examples in his seminal work, '
+        text: 'He researched and catalogued these 198 methods and provided a rich selection of historical examples in his seminal work, '
       -
         type: text
         marks: